Client Software Authentication

 Python client tutorials

-You can click the associated colab badge Google Colab badge to run the notebook in your browser.
+Below are a combination of static and interactive resources.
+You can click the associated image badge logo Binder badge to run the notebooks in your browser.

 • NetCDF-python w/DAP4 colab badge - An iPython notebook tutorial for remote data access using NetCDF Python.
 When NetCDF is used to access a remote dataset it does so by making DAP4 queries to the remote service.